funkill/rust-fprint/README.md

 # rust-fprint

-libfprint bindings for the Rust programming language
+libfprint bindings for the Rust programming language.
+Currently in WIP status.

 # Requirements